ALEX BARAK PROVIDES HIS CLIENTS A LIFE IN AMERICA

 If the person has been placed in an Immigration Removal or Deportation proceeding because of a crime or crimes committed in the past, or because a case was denied, or for whatever reason, immediately, that person needs to hire a very experienced immigration attorney because the person’s life in America is at risk.
 It is no less serious than having a life-threatening disease or sickness.

 There are provisions to allow immigrant victims of domestic violence, physical and/or psychological to obtain immigration relief independent of their abusive spouse or parent through a process called “self-petitioning.”
-Those who are married to a U.S. citizen are treated to a speedier process than those who married a green card holder.
-But both get protection from deportation and can remain while their case is pending and when successful obtain green cards.
+Those who are married to a U.S. citizen are treated to a speedier process than those who married a green cardholder.
+But both get protection from deportation and can remain while their case is pending and when they successfully obtain green cards.
 See separate article on Green Cards Violence Against Women Act (VAWA).

 K-1, K-2, K-3, and K-4 visas

 These visa types are all reserved for family members, including a fiancé, child, or spouse.
 These visa types are some of the most commonly applied for relatives overseas.
 See separate article on this subject.